YPares/porcupine/README.md

 [![Join the chat at
 https://gitter.im/tweag/porcupine](https://badges.gitter.im/tweag/porcupine.svg)](https://gitter.im/tweag/porcupine?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Porcupine stands for _Portable & Customizable Pipeline_.
-It is a tool aimed at data scientists and numerical analysts, so that they can express in Haskell general data manipulation and analysis tasks,
+"porcupine" stands for _Portable & Customizable Pipeline_.
+It is a tool aimed at people who want to express in Haskell general data manipulation and analysis tasks,

 1. in a way that is agnostic from the source of the input data and from the destination of the end results,
 2. such that a pipeline can be re-executed in a different environment and on different data without recompiling, by just a shift in its configuration,
-3. while maintaining composability (any task can always be reused as a subtask of a greater task pipeline).
+3. while facilitating code reusability (any task can always be reused as part of a bigger pipeline).

-Porcupine provides three core abstractions: _serials_, _tasks_ and _resource
+`porcupine` specifically targets teams containing skills ranging from those of data scientists to those of data/software engineers.

-trees_.
+Porcupine provides three core abstractions: _serials_, _tasks_ and _trees_.

 ## Serials